Pantocyclus/InstantSCCS/README.md

 | [Claws of the Walrus](https://kol.coldfront.net/thekolwiki/index.php/Claws_of_the_Walrus)                                           | wdmg test  |
 | [Blessing of the War Snapper](<https://kol.coldfront.net/thekolwiki/index.php/Blessing_of_the_War_Snapper_(skill)>)                 | wdmg test  |
 | [Evoke Eldritch Horror](https://kol.coldfront.net/thekolwiki/index.php/Evoke_Eldritch_Horror)                                       | free fight |

-### Highly-recommended Resources

-Chances are, it's going to be super tight if you only have the resources stated above.
-There are a bunch of potentially cheap-ish (more expensive than 1m, but cheaper than an IotM) things that can greatly aid your runs.
-Generally, you want to get anything that aids in leveling (gives more myst% and/or free fights) <br />

 | Useful stuff                                                                           | Use   |
 | -------------------------------------------------------------------------------------- | ----- |